TIDES-transit/TIDES/docs/architecture.md

     `trip_id_scheduled` in TIDES and `trip_id` in GTFS Schedule should be consistent when a performed trip exists in the published GTFS Schedule.

-    If a trip does not exist in the published GTFS Schedule, `trip_id` values in TIDES do not have any assumed relationship.
+    If a trip does not exist in the published GTFS Schedule, `trip_id_scheduled` values in TIDES do not have any assumed relationship with GTFS.